PaulNovack/boxesCPlus/README.md

 ### Work in Progress......

+Log in will automatically create user if username is not take with password entered.

 Needs mutex locking access to arrays of boxes and items

 Needs routes added to match golang version of: